EvanMisshula/residentSurvey/README.md

     git merge upstream/firstName

+# Fill out the survey<a id="orgheadline27"></a>

+The reason I want a picture of you and the reason why I want you to fill out the survey is because I want to get to know who you are.
+I also value your feedback and so does the whole Queens College, SBS and NYCDA team.
+Your comments are going to have an big impact on Computer Science at Queens College and across CUNY.

+# Open the survey<a id="orgheadline28"></a>

+Git does much better with flat files than spreadsheets.
+I am including the survey as a CSV file but you should open it in excel to fill it out.
+Just save it as a CSV.

+    git add residentSurvey1.csv
+    git commit -m "added my survey"

 You will want to save those to your github account as well.
 So to finish, type:

     git push origin firstName

-# Pull request<a id="sec-16" name="sec-16"></a>
+# Pull request<a id="orgheadline29"></a>

 If you refresh your github page you will see that the repository now has two braches.
 Switch to the firstName branch and send a pull